Transitioning at Work

 Guidelines Statement of Purpose

 "Transitioning at Work: Guidelines & Resources for the Drexel Community" was drafted by a committee led by Drexel University's LGBTQA+ Faculty & Professional Staff Colleague Resource Group.
 These Guidelines were first published and most recently updated in January 2017.
-These Guidelines are intended to serve as a living document, and comments, suggestions, questions and concerns about these Guidelines may be directed to Drexel's Office of Equality and Diversity.
+These Guidelines are intended to serve as a living document, and comments, suggestions, questions and concerns about these Guidelines may be directed to Drexel's Office for Institutional Equity and Inclusive Culture.

 These Guidelines provide information for employees who are transitioning, as well as for their co-workers, managers and others in their professional network.
 The Guidelines are flexible enough to support customizing to the specific circumstances of the individual employee, yet specific enough to provide a consistent framework.
 Additional resources are located in the Appendices.